 acting on behalf of the proposed RG in the application process, including submitting a pre-proposal, conducting a meeting with the IIAS Academic Director and submitting the full proposal.

 Organizers must update the IIAS on any changes in the composition of RG Fellows after the submission of the full proposal.

-being in continuous interaction with the IIAS concerning administrative and academic issues.
+being in ongoing contact with the IIAS concerning administrative and academic issues

-planning with the RG Fellows and Visiting Scholars the program for RG Activities, as outlined in section A.IV. below, and send a copy of this program to the IIAS.
+planning with the RG Fellows and Visiting Scholars the program for RG Activities, as outlined in section A.IV. below, and sending a copy of this program to the IIAS.

 No more than two Fellows may be nominated from the same academic institution.